samsaranc/ml_fp/README.md

 GW machine learning final project.

 Data sorted into Artist, Scientist, and Fashion categories.

-A tar file of the entire split dataset is available [here](https://drive.google.com/file/d/1DnfVy4HbaExCISE8ePMT708DOpLRX1RC/view?usp=sharing).
+A tar file of the entire split dataset used for training is available [here](https://drive.google.com/file/d/1DnfVy4HbaExCISE8ePMT708DOpLRX1RC/view?usp=sharing).

 To load the classifier, typically you need to read the file `model.pth` which needs to be in the same directory as a `index2class.pth` file.